 3) This report teaches you all about selling your portfolio via a "Business Broker" and how business brokers can advertise residential property portfolios for sale - - - - -

-You may be thinking that business brokers only sell commercial asset types such as office blocks, factories, warehouses, shops, public houses, hotels etc.
+You may be thinking that business brokers only sell commercial assets such as office blocks, factories, warehouses, shops etc.

-However it's quite normal that business brokers will also advertise residential property portfolios for sale.
-That's because a portfolio of houses is a commercial entity in its own right - with the ability to generate income - just like any other commercial business.
+Well the answer is yes it's normal for business brokers to advertise residential property portfolios for sale.
+That's because a portfolio of houses is a commercial business in its own right - with the ability to generate income - just like any other commercial business.

 There are many business broker companies who sell established property businesses including property portfolios.
-The good news is that they can all be found online via their comprehensive websites.
+And they can all be found online via their websites.